Is the word ‘control’ a good or a bad thing in projects?

-In any application of PDCA it does not infer at all that anyone can predict an outcome, but it does describe the application of a basic discipline of control to any activity where the outcome may be variable.
+In any application of PDCA, it does not infer at all that anyone can predict an outcome, but it does describe the application of a basic discipline of control to any activity where the outcome may be variable.
 There are no better examples of this in human (business) activity than genuine projects.
 That’s what project control really means.
 And it is very much from the same thing that the doubters say – projects do carry great uncertainty so plans will have to be adjusted and updated.
-Otherwise we are simply into accounting and the project will have its own uncontrolled momentum – as far too many do.
+Otherwise, we are simply into accounting and the project will have its own uncontrolled momentum – as far too many do.

 So why do some people dislike the word ‘control’ so much?

-We have dealt with hundreds of firms and project since the business started, in all walks of life and we are going to be just plain honest.
+We have dealt with hundreds of firms and projects since the business started, in all walks of life and we are going to be just plain honest.
 If this offends some people so be it.